comp426-2023-spring/a99/README.md

 ## Expectations

 The expectations for this project is something along the lines of a working prototype.
-It does not have to be beautiful, it just has to work for the most part.
+It does not have to be beautiful, it just has to work for the most part (sort of).
-And it does not have to be feature rich, it just has to do some pretty basic things.
+And it does not have to be feature rich, it just has to do some pretty basic things (though more advanced features are a place for you to flex your skills).

 I expect and encourage inter-team collaboration as well.
 If there is something that your team finds useful: create a discussion in our class organization about it!